 1.8.1.
-Regional Economic Growth
+Regional Economic Growth and Spatial Features

-GSDM has a strong economy within the region which is predominantly mining (The coal belt starts from Govan Mbeki, Msukaligwa & Pixley Ka Seme, and gold from Govan Mbeki to Dipaleseng LMs.
-The District's forestry stretches from Mkhondo, Pixley Ka Seme & Albert Luthuli where most agricultural activities like farming (cattle & sheep breeding and maize production).
-The District also hosts one of the largest petro-chemical industries in the country (SASOL) and 4 ESKOM coal powered stations, viz: Majuba; Thuthuka; Grootvlei and Campdon respectively.
+The economy of GSDM is strong and is predominantly mining with the coal belt starts from Govan Mbeki, Msukaligwa & Pixley Ka Seme, and gold from Govan Mbeki to Dipaleseng LMs.
+The District's forestry stretches from Mkhondo, Pixley Ka Seme & Albert Luthuli where most agricultural activities like farming (cattle & sheep breeding and maize production) are happening.
+The District also hosts one of the largest petro-chemical industries in the country (SASOL) and 4 ESKOM coal powered stations, via: Amajuba; Thuthuka; Grootvlei and Camden respectively.